• Skip to primary navigation

 Jump to Recipe - Print Recipe

-A recipe for Champiñones al Ajillo (Spanish Mushrooms with Garlic)!
-Whole button mushrooms are sautéed in olive oil and garlic for a quick and easy tapas option.
+A recipe for Champiñones al Ajillo (Spanish Garlic Mushrooms)!
+Whole button mushrooms are sautéed in olive oil and garlic for a quick and easy appetizer.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Serve the mushrooms as an appetizer or with a variety of other small plates.
-Make sure to have a baguette or other crusty bread nearby to soak up any remaining sauce.
+Make sure to have crusty bread nearby to soak up any remaining sauce.

 • Chicken and Mushroom Orzo